NetherlandsForensicInstitute/demeuk/docs/usage.rst

 progress
 ~~~~~~~~
-Use the progress option to enable the processbar.
-The processbar will be displayed for
+Use the progress option to enable the progressbar.
+The progressbar will be displayed for
 both the chunkify process as well as the demeuking process.

 n limit